 Long distance isn’t for everyone.
 And it is totally OK if you are not the type of person to do long distance.
 It doesn’t say anything negative about who you are, nor undermine the strength or seriousness of your relationship.
 No relationship is better than another.
 We have no common ground for comparison because we are all different and all have different wants, needs, perspectives and expectations.

 Like I said, long distance should only ever be temporary anyway and it does test the relationship and adds a lot of pressure and stress.

 But I do wonder if I am somehow addicted to this idea of pain and pleasure or whether I just wasn’t ready to commit.
 Maybe I didn’t know where I really wanted to be so couldn’t decide if I should return to Germany or not.
 Maybe I was looking for something to make me feel alive and motivate me?
 Perhaps I was comfortable with having an e-relationship?
 I do like and need my space!

 I think I am both a romantic masochist and hopeless romantic.
 I don’t intentionally seek relationships that are difficult nor do I like feeling pain but I’m a dreamer and believer that anything is possible.
-I think I am a hopeless romantic still searching for something but that makes me positive, hopeful and determined to try new things.
+If I am hopeful though surely that makes me a hopeful romantic rather than hopeless.
+Hopeless means to not have hope.
+To not have faith that something will happen.
+That’s not me.
+I think I am a hopeful romantic still searching for something .
+Determined to try new things.
 To take adventures.
 To risk it all.
 To get my fairy tale ending.
 I work hard.
 I put in the effort and then some.
 I don’t like to fail.
 But I do enjoy hours of procrastination and often spend far too long in my own dream world dreaming about achieving my dreams, reliving memories or fantasizing scenarios when really I should just wake up and actually make them happen.